mendix/docs/content/en/docs/developerportal/general/feedback.md

 * Linking feedback items together, for example feedback about the same issue
 * Moving feedback between apps
 * Convert feedback items to an epics story
 * Allowing reporters to see and update their feedback items in the Developer Portal
+* Integrating feedback with Jira